RogerHardiman/onvif-audit/README.md

 * JPEG Snapshot of the camera view

 # Installation
 You can use the pre-compiled packages for Windows, Linux and Mac.
+They can be downloaded from the Releases page https://github.com/RogerHardiman/onvif-audit/releases

-Or checkout the source code and then run `npm install` to fetch the modules and dependencies onvif-audit uses.
+Or checkout the source code with `git clone` and then run `npm install` to fetch the modules and dependencies onvif-audit uses.

 # Command Line and Config File Usage
 The Audit can be controlled from the Command Line or via a Configuration File